apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 // add other vertices
 // ...

-// write to GAR files
+// write to GraphAr format files builder.Dump();
-builder.Dump();
 ```